MMM-CalendarExt2/MMM-CalendarExtTimeline/README.md

 type:"dynamic",
 end_hour: 6,
 ```
-If current time be 13:45, This would show from 13:00 to 19:00.
+If current time be 13:45, This would show schedules which goes from 13:00 to 19:00.
 The view will be changed automatically by time.
 `begin_hour` will be ignored when type is set to `dynamic`.